vdhamer/Photo-Club-Hub/.github/README.md

 }
 ```
 Note that:
-- all fields within `idPlus` and `coordinates` are required.
+- All fields within `idPlus` and `coordinates` are required.
 Other lines can be omitted if the data is not available or not applicable. `idPlus` serves to differentiate clubs or museum from others. `coordinates` is used to draw the club on the map.
-- the `coordinates` field is used to draw the club or museum on the maps.
+- The `coordinates` field is used to draw the club or museum on the maps.
 Latitudes are in the range [-90.0, +90.0] where negative `latitude` means south of the Equator.
 Longitude values are in the range [-180.0, +180.0] where negative `longitude` means west of Greenwich in London.
-- the `memberList` field for clubs allows the app to find the next level list with membership data.
+- The `memberList` field for clubs allows the app to find the next level list with membership data.
+- The `country` field is automatically determined using the provided `coordinates` (reverse geolocation).

 ##### MemberList: local lists of photo club members